 Ordinarily, an SSD is expected to last around 5 to 7 years, but things could go terribly wrong before that, therefore, it’s important you prepare for the unexpected so that you don’t become a victim of SSD failure.
+It’s important to know how to check if your SSD is failing.

 Causes of SSD Failure